Gestura-ASL/ASL-front-end/src/content/blog/the-secret-social-hierarchy-of-zindex.md

 ---
-title: 'The Secret Social Hierarchy of z-index'
+title: 'The Gap between the Deaf and Hearing'
 description: |
   A not-so-scientific exploration into the supposed divide between Deaf people and the rest of the world—a gap that exists mostly in design, not in DNA.
 Spoiler: the problem isn’t hearing loss, it’s societal volume.
 pubDate: 'Sep 05 2025'